Bricktech2000/Notes/notes/improvability theory.md

 >
 > > _anything_ squared is a positive [[number]]: **`[x]2 |- 0`**
 >
-> the statement above used to be true, except on rare cases where **`x`** happens to be an [[imaginary]] number. it is right for most practical use cases, but it is in fact “almost always right”
+> the statement above used to be true, except on rare cases where **`x`** happens to be an [[imaginary]] number. it is right for most practical use cases, but it is in fact "almost always right"

 > **example**
 >